gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 - `schedule`: type of schedule that triggered the rollout
 - `hosts`: list of host UUIDs in randomized order
 - `next_page`: additional UUIDs, if list is greater than 100,000 UUIDs
+- `auth_server`: ID of auth server writing the plan

 Expiration time of each key is 2 weeks.